-Breast Reconstruction is a surgical procedure for patients who have a mastectomy or lumpectomy as part of their breast cancer treatment.
+Breast Reconstruction is a surgical procedure for patients who have had a mastectomy or lumpectomy as part of their breast cancer treatment.
 The patient may choose this procedure to rebuild one or both breasts to near normal appearance, shape, and look.
 Breast Reconstruction is often performed in stages that involve multiple procedures and can either begin immediately following a mastectomy or be delayed to a later time.
 Reconstruction can be implant-based or autologous.
-Implant-based reconstruction relies on the breast implants to help rebuild a new breast whereas autologous reconstruction uses the patient’s own tissue from another part of the body to build a new breast.
+Implant-based reconstruction relies on breast implants to help rebuild a new breast, whereas autologous reconstruction uses the patient’s own tissue from another part of the body to build a new breast.

 Immediate versus delayed breast reconstruction depends on some of the following factors:

 - Physical exam by a breast reconstruction plastic surgeon

 - Surgical risk factors (such as smoking and being overweight)